-Giant Swallowtail (Papilio cresphontes) This largest species of Butterfly in North America is colored dark, chocolate brown, with prominent areas of yellow on its wings and body and with a wingspan of up to a whopping 6 inches.
+Giant Swallowtail (Papilio cresphontes) This largest species of Butterfly in North America is colored dark, chocolate brown, with prominent areas of vellow on its wings and body and with a wingspan of up to a whopping 6 inches.
 Within North Carolina, caterpillars may be found on Hoptree in the Piedmont and mountains.
 Snail-Eating Ground Beetles (Scaphinotus) These beetles, not surprisingly, prefer cool, damp conditions often near streams or on steep slopes above streams or creeks.
 Scaphinotus are secretive and typically nocturnal so they are not often observed.
 Purposeful searches for these beetles may be made by looking under rocks and logs in damp ravines that are favored by snails, particularly at night.
+Oddly enough, specimens may sometimes be caught by setting out bait of slightly fermented bananas (with a bit of yeast or beer added). centimeters (1.5-2.5 inches).
+During the winter, you may spot egg cases that are approximately three quarters to one inch in length and are of a uniform tan coloration.
+Egg cases typically contain dozens to hundreds of eggs.
+If you find this Mantid, count yourself fortunate, as this insect is a count yourself fortunate, as this insect is a garden pests.
+Into the background of the vegetation as they are clothed in colors of brown, green, and gray.
+The Carolina Mantid is most conspicuous in late summer or early fall when it reaches a length of 4-6 Carolina Mantid (Stagmomantis carolina) This insect likes fields, wooded sreas, and gardens.
+They blend easily limbs of Alder trees.
+A careful observer may note the larvae of the Harvester Butterfly (Feniseca tarquinius) - our only carnivorous butterfly species - feeding on colonies of Alder Woolly Aphid. sides.
+Smooth or Tag Alder (Alnus errulata) is a common species and occurs throughout the County.
+Focus your search on the lower secretions from its exoskeleton. feed in colonies making them quite visible.
+As their name suggests, their host plants are Alders (Alnus spp.).
+Alders prefer damp habitats and are typically found in and sround wetlands and along stream

+Alder Woolly

+Aphid (Prociphilus

+tessellatus)

+The Alder Woolly

+Aphid has a

+conspicuous white

+conspicuous white

-Oddly enough, specimens may sometimes be caught by setting out bait of slightly fermented bananas (with a bit of yeast or beer added). rueir open wings. white, sometimes iridescent, stripe across rue males, lighter in color, and they have a similar, however, they are slightly larger than like a number nine, or comma.
-Females look pidujidus, on each forewing that is shaped small spot, often green with orange piuts of iridescent purple and pink.
+rueir open wings. white, sometimes iridescent, stripe across rne males, lighter in color, and they have a sımılar, however, they are slightly larger than like a number nine, or comma.
+Females look pidpjidpte, on each forewing that is shaped small spot, often green with orange piuts of iridescent purple and pink.
 There is a commonly associated with moths but with expipit the plain, grey-brown, mottled pattern torewings.
 Males are dark in color and wingspan of up to / inches, and pointed easily recognized by their large size, a rest during the day and fly at night.
 They are the months of July through October.
-They disperses northward from the tropics during Not yet reported in Polk County, this moth Qscalapha odorataD Have you seen a massive, batshabed, and darkcolored moth?
+They disperses northward from the tropics during Not yet reported in Polk County, this moth

+Qscalapha odorataD Have you seen a massive, batshaped, and darkcolored moth?